blowb/blowb-doc/setup-host/docker.rst

 Miscellaneous Setup for Convenient Administration
 -------------------------------------------------

-To use docker as a non-root user:
+To use Docker as a non-root user:
 ::

     sudo groupadd docker
     sudo usermod -a -G docker $USER

-It will let you run docker without root access.
-Remember you need to relogin to make the group change take effect.
+It will let us run Docker without root access.
+Remember relogin is required to make the group change take effect.

-Since you may need to use `nsenter`_ to enter the container, for convenience, run the command below to add a function to enter a container easily:
+Since we need to enter the container, for convenience, run the command below to add a bash function to use `nsenter`_ to enter a container:
 ::

    cat >>~/.bashrc << 'EOF'